-The Bonds have been rated "Aaa" by Moody's Investors Service, Inc. ("Moody's").
+Moody's Investors Service, Inc. ("Moody's") has assigned a rating of "Aaa" on the Bonds.
 The Town furnished to Moody's certain information and materials, some of which may not have been included in this Official Statement.

 The rating reflects only the view of the rating agency and is subject to revision or withdrawal, which could affect the market price of the Bonds.
 Moody's should be contacted directly for information regarding its rating on the Bonds.
 No application was made to any other rating agencies for the purpose of obtaining ratings on outstanding securities of the Town.